ilyasergey/YSC4231/source/faq.rst

   language on the internet, but I made sure I understood it before translating parts of it to the language of this class (OCaml/Scala)".

-Seriously? :) In any event, this is type-(3) plagiarism.
+Seriously? :) In any event, this is a type-(3) plagiarism.
 Don't be surprised if the way I detected it is because some of your peers (to whom I might have never even spoken) did the same.